metal-stack/docs/docs/src/installation/deployment.md

 1. Deploy the [validator](https://github.com/metal-stack/gardener-extension-provider-metal/tree/v0.9.1/charts/validator-metal) from the [gardener-extension-provider-metal](https://github.com/metal-stack/gardener-extension-provider-metal) repository to your cluster via Helm
 1. Add a [cloud profile](https://github.com/gardener/gardener/blob/v1.3.3/example/30-cloudprofile.yaml) called `metal` containing all your machine images, machine types and regions (region names can be chosen freely, the zone names need to match your partition names) together with our metal-stack-specific provider config as defined [here](https://github.com/metal-stack/gardener-extension-provider-metal/blob/v0.9.1/pkg/apis/metal/v1alpha1/types_cloudprofile.go)
-1. Register the [gardener-extension-provider-metal](https://github.com/metal-stack/gardener-extension-provider-metal) controller by deploying the [controller-registration](https://github.com/metal-stack/gardener-extension-provider-metal/blob/v0.9.1/example/controller-registration.yaml) into your Gardener cluster, parametrize the imbedded chart in the controller registration's values section if necessary ([this](https://github.com/metal-stack/gardener-extension-provider-metal/tree/v0.9.1/charts/provider-metal) is the corresponding values file)
+1. Register the [gardener-extension-provider-metal](https://github.com/metal-stack/gardener-extension-provider-metal) controller by deploying the [controller-registration](https://github.com/metal-stack/gardener-extension-provider-metal/blob/v0.9.1/example/controller-registration.yaml) into your Gardener cluster, parametrize the embedded chart in the controller registration's values section if necessary ([this](https://github.com/metal-stack/gardener-extension-provider-metal/tree/v0.9.1/charts/provider-metal) is the corresponding values file)
 1. metal-stack does not provide an own backup storage infrastructure for now.
 If you want to enable ETCD backups (which you should do because metal-stack also does not have persistent storage out of the box, which makes these backups even more valuable), you should deploy an extension-provider of another cloud provider and configure it to only reconcile the backup buckets (you can reference this backup infrastructure used for the metal shoot in the shoot spec)
 1. Register the [os-extension-provider-metal](https://github.com/metal-stack/os-metal-extension) controller by deploying the [controller-registration](https://github.com/metal-stack/os-metal-extension/blob/v0.4.1/example/controller-registration.yaml) into your Gardener cluster, this controller can transform the operating system configuration from Gardener into Ingition user data
 1. You need to use the Gardener's [networking-calico](https://github.com/gardener/gardener-extension-networking-calico) controller for setting up shoot CNI, you will have to put specific provider configuration into the shoot spec to make it work with metal-stack: